Learn to Hunt

 While a utility management organization can help your community search and apply for funding to install a wastewater system, there are also other funding opportunities to consider.

 Community leaders will want to hire an engineer to evaluate the community's needs and propose solutions.
 The Iowa DNR has developed information on alternative wastewater treatment options that your engineer may want to explore.
 Once an engineer has prepared a plan to address the wastewater needs of your community, residents will want to review the plan, evaluate options, discuss the affordability of each option and decide where to apply for funding.
 Community leaders may want to hold public meetings to determine which options are best for the community.

 Some communities, urban or rural, incorporated or unincorporated, may qualify as "disadvantaged" with regards to meeting federal and state wastewater regulations.
 The Iowa DNR's disadvantaged community rules implement Iowa Code 455B.199B, which establishes the criteria to be used when determining if ratepayers or a community will experience substantial and widespread economic and social impact and qualify as disadvantaged as a result of complying with wastewater regulations.

 Owners of wastewater disposal systems may apply for disadvantaged status when there are new requirements in their proposed or reissued National Pollutant Discharge Elimination System (NPDES) permit or an Administrative Order from the Iowa DNR.
-These new requirements will most often be part of a compliance schedule in their proposed or reissued NPDES permit.
-Unsewered communities may also apply for disadvantaged status prior to the issuance or amendment of an administrative order with new requirements.
+These new requirements will most often be part of a compliance schedule in a proposed or reissued NPDES permit or Administrative Order.
+Unsewered communities may apply for disadvantaged status prior to the issuance or amendment of an Administrative Order with new requirements.
 Communities may also apply for disadvantaged status for for the purposes of a grant to install or upgrade wastewater facilities under the Wastewater and Drinking Water Treatment Financial Assistance Program (WTFAP).